collective/collective.developermanual/source/components/grok.rst

 Using Grok in your package
 ---------------------------

-To enabled grok'ing for your package
+To enable grok'ing for your package:

-* Top level *configure.zcml* must include grok namespace and five.grok directive.
+* The top-level ``configure.zcml`` must include the ``grok`` namespace and the ``grok:grok`` directive.
 You do not need to put this directive subpackages.
 This directive scans your package source tree recursively for grok'ed files.

+..
+TODO: What does "You do not need to put this directive subpackages." mean?

-* The package must be loaded using setup.py auto include, NOT using *zcml =* section in buildout.cfg.
+* The package must be loaded using ``setup.py`` auto-include, NOT using a ``zcml =`` section in ``buildout.cfg``.
   Otherwise templates are not loaded.

-* Optionally, add *templates* and *static* folders to your package root.
+* Optionally, add ``templates`` and ``static`` folders to your package root.

-* You still need to include subpackages for old-fashioned zcml configurations
+* You still need to include subpackages for old-fashioned :term:`ZCML` configurations.

 Example::